shcaba/SS-DL-tool/README.md

 The most common issues (and solutions) are

 1. Libraries do not properly install.

-SOLUTIONS:
+**SOLUTIONS:**
   - If you open the ui.r and server.r in RStudio, required libraries that are uninstalled should show up at the top of the text editor
   - If you run the app for the first time, look at the R console to make sure all libraries loaded properly.
 If some don't, you will need to install those libraries.
   - Pay particular attention to the libraries that are installed from GitHub.
 Those may not always install or update properly, so double check their presence.
 Some agencies do not allow the use of GitHub, thus they are unable to install from GitHub.
 If this is the case, you may be able to access the tar.gz file from the website noted in the installation error message.
 You can then use the install function to call that file to load the library.
   - There are some libraries that may be installed, but need to be updated.
 If you have any other instances of R open, you will need to close all instances before updating libraries.
 I highly encourage keeping all libraries relatively up to date.
 I also encourage updating R every few months to a couple times a year.
+Some librararies may refuse to update (e.g., curl).
+If this is the case, uninstall the library and reinstall it, then restart R. Always restart R once a library is either installed or updated to make sure the most recent version is being used.
   - The app may open, but when you try a model run, it crashes.
 There still may be some libraries that have not been installed.
 Look at and around the error message in the R console to see if it refers to a missing library.

 2. Model folder locations